droidconKE/droidconKE2019App/README.md

 out for a different data source in the future, our architecture allows us to do so in a clean way).

+We also have Kotlin coroutines for asynchronous network calls.
+As Firebase now supports Kotlin Coroutines we used  courtines to get read of firebase callbacks for the various firebase components.

+We used [KOIN](https://insert-koin.io/) for dependency injection.

 ## Firebase

 The app makes considerable use of the following Firebase components: